Home support/Homework

 Field Trips

-A fundamental part of the Montessori philosophy is that children learn best through experience and ‘doing’.
+A fundamental part of the Montessori philosophy is that children learn best through hands-on experience and active engagement.
+Classroom learning is thoughtfully extended through school trips that allow students to deepen their understanding by experiencing concepts in real and meaningful ways.

 Computers and Coding